Sagenlicht/ToEE_Mods/readme.txt

 Bard 2: Whirling Blade (1083)
 Assassin 3: Fangs of the Vampire King, Spider Poison(funnily not listed on dndtools, but its in the book.)
 Bard 5: Bolts of Bedevilment(1104)
-Pal 1: Grave Strike(1116), Rhino's Rush (1117), Lionheart, Divine Sacrifice Pal 4: Draconic Might (Unsure how to do immunity), Sacred Haven Clr 1: Light of Lunia
+Pal 1: Grave Strike(1116), Lionheart, Divine Sacrifice Pal 4: Sacred Haven
+Clr 1: Light of Lunia
 Clr 2: Light of Mercuria
 Clr 3: Light of Venya